Questions?

 How is DisneylandForward contributing to affordable housing?

 From the onset, the City stated DisneylandForward needed to include a commitment to funding affordable housing.
-We are proud that Disney’s $30 Million commitment as part of DisneylandForward would represent the first and largest investment in Affordable Housing for a non-residential project in the City’s history.
-The City is establishing a public affordable housing trust into which Disney would contribute $30 million (including $15 million within the first year of completion of the approval process and $15 million five years later).
+We are proud that Disney’s $30 Million commitment as part of DisneylandForward will represent the first and largest investment in Affordable Housing for a non-residential project in the City’s history.
+The City is establishing a public affordable housing trust into which Disney will contribute $30 million (including $15 million within the first year of completion of the approval process and $15 million five years later).
 The City could use this funding to jumpstart projects and secure other government funding to unlock even more projects in the future.

 What are you doing to improve traffic flow in the future?